• Recipes Index

 Instructions

 1. Preheat oven to 350 degrees.
-Prepare a bundt pan by greasing and flouring it. set aside.
+Prepare a bundt pan by greasing and flouring it.
+Set aside.

 2. In a large bowl, beat butter and sugar for 2 to 3 minutes until fluffy.

-3. Beat in eggs, one at a time, beating well after each addition.
+3. Beat in eggs one at a time, beating well after each addition.

-4. Add lemon juice, lemon zest and vanilla and beat until combined.
+4. Add lemon juice, lemon zest, and vanilla and beat until combined.

-5. In a separate bowl combine flour, baking powder, baking soda, and salt, mix well.
+5. In a separate bowl, combine flour, baking powder, baking soda, and salt.
+Mix well.

 6. Beat in flour mixture in three additions, alternating with buttermilk.
 Beat for 2 minutes.

-9. Let cake cool completely ( I like to do this by putting it (still in the pan) into the freezer for 1 hour, it helps lock in the moisture.
-You can cool it on a cooling rack if you prefer.
-When cake is completely cooled run a butter knife around the edges and gentely shake cake back and forth to loosen it before inverting it onto a cake stand or plate for frosting.
-Frost Lemon Cream Cheese Frosting.
+10. When the cake is completely cooled, run a butter knife around the edges and gently shake cake back and forth to loosen it before inverting it onto a cake stand or plate for frosting.

-10. Frosting Directions:
+12. Frosting Directions:

 3.4.3177

-63 Comments
+74 Comments

 Like it?
 Share it!